ietf-rats-wg/draft-ietf-rats-coserv/draft-ietf-rats-coserv.md

 The API endpoints field is denoted by the label `"api-endpoints"` in JSON documents and by the codepoint `3` in CBOR documents.
 This field allows clients to derive the correct URL for making HTTP API calls.
-The field is conceptually a map whose keys are the symbolic names of the APIs, and whose values are the URL path for the API endpoint.
+The field is a map whose keys are the symbolic names of the APIs, and whose values are the URL path for the API endpoint.
 The symbolic name `CoSERVRequestResponse` is defined for services that offer the transactional API described in {{secrrapiquery}}.
 Service implementations that offer this API MUST include an entry with this name in the endpoints map field.